Dr Sebastian Filep

 Sebastian lectures in Tourist Behaviour (TOUR 217), Advanced Tourism Concepts (TOUR 423), Introduction to Tourism (TOUR 101) and is a course coordinator of Tourism and Hospitality Enterprise Management (TOUR 218).

 Dr Filep specialises in tourism and well being research.
-Sebastian has published internationally in peer reviewed academic journals and books on the topic of tourist well being.
-He is a co-author of Tourists, Tourism and the Good Life (Routledge, 2011), the lead editor of Tourist Experience and Fulfilment: Insights from Positive Psychology (Routledge, 2013) and a co-author of a popular market ebook Vacation Rules (VR Publishing, 2013).
+Sebastian has published internationally in peer reviewed academic journals and books on the topic of human well being.
+He is a co-author of Tourists, Tourism and the Good Life (Routledge, 2011), the lead editor of Tourist Experience and Fulfilment: Insights from Positive Psychology (Routledge, 2013) and a co-author of a popular market ebook, Vacation Rules (VR Publishing, 2013).
 Sebastian’s research has recently received international press coverage.

-Apart from the key research interest in well being, Sebastian has contributed to government level research projects on sustainability and climate change.
-He has produced over 40 publications (some of which are shown below).
-Sebastian is Second Vice Chair of the Council for Australasian University Tourism and Hospitality Education (CAUTHE) and a member of the Editorial Board of the Journal of Hospitality and Tourism Management (JHTM).
-He has served as a reviewer for major tourism, leisure, hospitality and related journals: Annals of Tourism Research, Annals of Leisure Research, Journal of Travel Medicine, Leisure Sciences: An Interdisciplinary Journal, Tourism Analysis, Current Issues in Tourism, Journal of Vacation Marketing, International Journal of Contemporary Hospitality Management, Journal of Hospitality & Tourism Research, Tourism Review International and Journal of China Tourism Research.
+Apart from his key research interest, Sebastian has also published on other tourism related topics and this is reflected in his publication record of over 40 research outputs.
+Selected publications and major works are shown below.
+Sebastian is Second Vice Chair of the Council for Australasian University Tourism and Hospitality Education (CAUTHE).
+He is a member of the Editorial Board of the Journal of Hospitality and Tourism Management (JHTM) and has served as a reviewer for major tourism, leisure and hospitality journals: Annals of Tourism Research, Annals of Leisure Research, Leisure Sciences: An Interdisciplinary Journal, Tourism Analysis, Current Issues in Tourism, Journal of Vacation Marketing, International Journal of Contemporary Hospitality Management , Tourism Review International, Journal of China Tourism Research and Anatolia.

 Pearce, P.L., Filep, S. and Ross, G.F.
 (2011) Tourists, Tourism and the Good Life.
 New York, NY: Routledge.